Skip to content

 }

 Function pointers can also be used to implement simple polymorphism.
-I remember a decent embedded C tutorial that had a good example of C-based polymorphism, but unfortunately, I've forgotten the title of the book (sweatdrop
+We recall an excellent embedded C tutorial that included a good example of C-based polymorphism, but unfortunately, we have forgotten the title (sweat).

 c